sli-23/ecs-171-2022fall-project/README.md

 Our first model is a linear regression model, which we get a mean squared error of around 0.1045.

 ### Neural network Model
 Our second model is a neural network model.
+With first three layers using activation funciton relu but with different units, the output layer using activation sigmoid, we were able to achive accuracy of 89%.

 ### Evaluation
 We use classificaiton_report to evaluate our model.